 The way I see it, one of the best ways to save money on car costs is to stop buying gasoline.
 For the six years I owned my Subaru Outback, I spent anywhere between $30 and $55 each week on gas, depending on the state of the economy and whims of OPEC.

 Once my family moved to a bigger home further away from schools and shopping centers, I knew I would be driving a lot more.
 So, I sold the Subaru and bought a plug-in hybrid (PHEV) and a fully electric vehicle (EV).
 Now, my trips to the gas station have dropped to once a month, if that.

 As a writer who specializes in automobile coverage, I have an inherent interest in battery-powered vehicles—but I’m far from the only person embracing these fuel-efficient options.
 Adoption is small but quickly growing.
-EVs are expected to account for nearly 4% of new vehicle sales in, in 2020, according to automotive consultancy EVAdoption.
+EVs are expected to account for nearly 10% of new vehicle sales by 2024, according to automotive consultancy EVAdoption.

 In fact, many auto industry analysts are signaling an end of the “ICE age.”
 Nearly all major manufacturers have announced plans to scale back drastically or outright halt the production of internal combustion engines (ICE).
 For instance, Volvo intends to phase out gasoline-powered passenger vehicles by 2030 and except for trucks, General Motors plans to do the same by 2035.